nodejs/node-report/README.md

 ```
 A report will be triggered automatically on unhandled exceptions and fatal
 error events (for example out of memory errors), and can also be triggered
-by sending a USR2 signal to a Node.js process (AIX/Linux/MacOS only).
+by sending a USR2 signal to a Node.js process (not supported on Windows).

 A report can also be triggered via an API call from a JavaScript
 application.